-- 1. The minimum weight for a car with non-stock fuel injection is (1+0.06) = 1.06 times the minimum weight in Appendix A. - The minimum weight for a car prepared to GTCS specifications with non-stock fuel injection is (1+0.10+0.06) = 1.16 times the minimum weight in Appendix A.
+- 1. The minimum weight for a car with non-stock fuel injection is 1+0.03 (1.03) times the minimum weight in Appendix A. - 2.
+The minimum weight for a car prepared to GTCS specifications with non-stock fuel injection is 1+0.10+0.10 (1.13) times the minimum weight in Appendix A. - 3.
+The minimum weight for a C/Prepared car of 302 cubic inches with non-stock fuel injection and 12" wide wheels is: 2700 lbs.
+X 1.03 = 2781 lbs. + 50 lbs. = 2831 lbs. total. - C. Data acquisition/recording systems are unrestricted provided they serve no other illegal purpose. - D. Except where there are specific requirements in these rules, any safe line for fuel, hydraulic fluids, oil, water or breather is allowed. - E. Ballast may be added to all cars as required, to meet minimum weight, provided it is securely mounted within the bodywork

-- 3. The minimum weight for a C/Prepared car of 302 cubic inches with non-stock fuel injection and 12" wide wheels is: 2700 lbs.
-X 1.06 = 2862 lbs. + 50 lbs. = 2912 lbs. total. - C. Data acquisition systems other than those approved by the Solo Events Board may not be used at Divisional, National Tour, or National events.
-The only approved devices at this time are as follows: RPM recording tachometers, G Analysts, and G-Cube. - D. Except where there are specific requirements in these rules, any safe line for fuel, hydraulic fluids, oil, water or breather is allowed. - E. Ballast may be added to all cars as required, to meet minimum weight, provided it is securely mounted within the bodywork and serves no other purpose.
+- and serves no other purpose.
 Ballast plates may be installed beneath the floor pan, so long as they do not protrude beyond its edges. - F. All cars may have towing eyes or straps, one front and one rear, which do not dangerously protrude from the bodywork. - G. Removal of or modification to heating, ventilation, air conditioning, washer/ wiper, audio, security, communication, and convenience systems is allowed, provided the modification does not serve another purpose (e.g. an air conditioning compressor may not be modified to serve as a supercharger).